DDohyeon2941/Improved-noise-filtering-algorithm-for-AdaBoost-using-the-inter-and-intra-class-variability-of-imbal/README.md

 - [Citation](#citation)

 ## Overview
-In imbalanced datasets, classifiers like AdaBoost often misclassify minority samples as noise, which impacts overall performance.
-This repository introduces a noise-filtering algorithm with distinct sample weight-based thresholds using absolute and modified SIQR-based criteria.
-The experimental design includes tests on the original dataset and noise-injected datasets, created with **direct and inverse sampling adjustments** to evaluate the effectiveness of noise detection and prediction performance.
+In imbalanced datasets, noise-filtering method with AdaBoost such as ORBoost and RUSBostWO often misclassify minority samples as noise, which impacts overall performance.
+This repository introduces a improved noise-filtering algorithm with distinct sample weight-based thresholds using absolute and modified SIQR-based criteria.
+The experimental design includes tests on the original dataset and noise-injected datasets, created with **direct and inverse methods** to evaluate the effectiveness of noise detection and prediction performance.

 ### Key Features:
 - **Weight-Based Noise Filtering**: Employs sample weight thresholds with absolute and modified SIQR-based criteria.
-- **Noise Injection via Direct and Inverse Sampling**: Introduces noise by adding opposite class samples to specific regions based on dnn values.
+- **Noise Injection via Direct and Inverse method**: Introduces noise by adding opposite class samples to specific regions based on dnn values.
-- **Improved Generalization**: Limits over-filtering of minority samples, improving AdaBoost performance on imbalanced data.
+- **Improved Generalization**: Limits over-filtering of minority samples, improving noise-filtering based AdaBoost performance on imbalanced data.

 ## Data
 The algorithm was validated on multiple imbalanced datasets, showing consistent performance across different imbalance ratios and data distributions.